wiseman-timelord/NConvert-Bash/README.md

 - Python 3.8+ - Compatible with what are now the lower versions of python.
 - Python Libraries - The `.\Installer.py` puts all required libraries to the `.\.venv`, you can inspect them there if you like.
 - System Dependencies - Things such as, `tkinter` and `libgtk`.
 Check "REQUIRED_SYSTEM_DEPS" in `.\Installer.py` for the full list.

+### Notation
+- NConvert-Bash is the Lunux version of [NConvert-Batch](https://github.com/wiseman-timelord/NConvert-Batch).

 ### File Structure:
 - Files in package...